-Honest is a part of the Maasai culture in Kenya.
+Honest is part of the Maasai culture in Kenya.
 The Maasai have raised cattle for generations, but frequent droughts make their work difficult.
 When waters dry up, so does the cattle business.

 Switching from raising cattle to growing crops was a big change.
 Some of the Maasai didn’t like it at first, but his success is changing minds … and his work speaks a powerful truth.
 Honest nearly doubled his investment the first year alone.